VoxelCubes/PanelCleaner/README.md

 - Ignores bubbles containing only symbols or numbers, as those don't need translation.

+- Offers a GUI for easy use, dark, light, and system themes are supported.

+- No internet connection required after installing the model data.

 - Offers a plethora of options to customize the cleaning process and the ability to save multiple presets as profiles.
   See the [default profile](https://github.com/VoxelCubes/PanelCleaner/blob/master/media/default.conf) for a list of all options.

 - Provides detailed analytics on the cleaning process, to see how your settings affect the results.

-- Supports CUDA acceleration, if your hardware supports it.
+- Supports CUDA acceleration, if installed as a python package and your hardware supports it.

 - Supports batch processing of images and directories.